nshilstut/CareersInLIS-Metadata/instructions/importing-and-cleaning.md

 When tabular data contains multiple values per field, OpenRefine can easily break them apart and put them back together later when data transformation is complete.
 Lets try this on the **Subjects** column.

 1. Click the upside down triangle next to the Subjects column.
-2. Select Edit Cells > Split Multi-Valued Cells in the dropdown menu.
+2. Select **Edit Cells > Split Multi-Valued Cells** in the dropdown menu.
 3. Enter " | " (space pipe space) as the delimeter.

-When we're done, we can rejoin this split data by selecting Edit Cells > Join Multi-Valued Cells.
+When we're done, we can rejoin this split data by selecting **Edit Cells > Join Multi-Valued Cells**.

 ## Faceting